Cody Wilson (baseball)

-Cody Roger George Wilson (born July 4, 1996) is an American professional baseball outfielder for the High Point Rockers of the Atlantic League of Professional Baseball.
-He has previously played in Major League Baseball (MLB) for the Washington Nationals.
+Cody Roger George Wilson (born July 4, 1996) is an American former professional baseball outfielder.
+He played one game in Major League Baseball (MLB) for the Washington Nationals in 2021.

 Wilson played junior college baseball for the Palm Beach State College Panthers from 2016 to 2017.
 In 2018, Wilson went on to Florida Atlantic University and played college baseball for the Florida Atlantic Owls.
 The Washington Nationals selected Wilson in the 13th round of the 2018 Major League Baseball draft.

 Amateur career

 A resident of Jupiter, Florida, Wilson attended Jupiter Community High School, where he was a standout athlete who played baseball, basketball, and football.
 During his baseball career at Jupiter Community High School playing under coach Andy Mook, Wilson was named First Team All-Conference and Florida Region All-American Honorable Mention in 2015.
 Wilson finished at Jupiter Community High School with a .380 batting average, moving on to attend Palm Beach State College.

 He played junior college baseball for the Palm Beach State College Panthers under coach Kyle Forbes from 2016 to 2017.
 Wilson ended his freshman campaign with a .323 batting average, earning himself MVP of the 2016 Palm Beach State.
 He appeared in just eight games as a sophomore after incurring a clavicle injury, where he was hitting .320 with a home run and seven RBI.
 Wilson held team bests of five home runs, 34 RBI, 34 runs scored, a .479 slugging percentage, 9 doubles, 3 triples, and was 11-of-12 stolen bases.

 In 2018, Wilson went on to Florida Atlantic University and played college baseball for the Florida Atlantic Owls.
 Wilson led FAU with 14 home runs, and on the strength of a phenomenal postseason, raised his average to a season-high .285 following the finale with his only season with the team.
 Wilson had 71 hits, 12 doubles, 2 triples, 41 RBI, 49 runs scored, and was Florida Atlantic University's top base-stealer with 19-of-21 stolen bases.
 In the NCAA Regional, Wilson earned himself an All-Tournament nod batting a team-best of .500 with a double, a triple, and 2 home-runs with an inside-the-park run due to his speed.
 He also had four stolen bases and scored 5 runs with 6 runs batted in.
 His on-base-percentage in Gainesville was .577 and he slugged .909.
 Against Conference USA opponents, Wilson batted .300 with 9 of his 12 regular season homeruns and 20 RBI.
 Against Western Kentucky University, Wilson scored 4 runs to match the team's highest, earning FAU a win.
 From March 25-April 28, Wilson tied for the team's second longest hitting steak of the year.